JenSeReal/otel-getting-started/tutorial/content/labs/use_case_scenarios/_index.md

 {{< figure src="images/jaeger_trace_with_errors.png" width=700 caption="Error in  trace" >}}

-It is worth to note that the error is displayed in the frontend component where it is surfaces and not in the backend where it actually happens.
+It is worth noting that the error surfaces in the frontend component (and not in the backend, where it actually happens).

 For those familiar with Java this is the underlying code snippet: